gabidi/cyphernode-js-sdk/README.md

 - btcClient.js : All things bitcoin
 - lncClient.js : All things lighting
-- otsClient.js : (WIP) All this opentimestamp
+- otsClient.js : All this opentimestamp

 Test files for each client are included that showcase the usage of functionality